salva09/113-PIA-E10/README.md

 # 113-PIA-E10

-Automata's theory final project, it's a language analyzer using a recursive descent parser.
+Automata's theory final project, it's a language analyzer using a recursive descent parser and can run code through an custom interpreter.

 ## Project